matteo14c/HaploCoV/docs/source/haplocov.rst

 ::

- location qualifier start date end date   genomic variants Italy    country   2022-07-01 2023-01-26     custom
+ location qualifier start-date end-date   genomic-variants Italy    country   2022-07-01 2023-01-26     custom

 Only sequences collected in Italy, from 2022-07-01 to 2023-01-26 will be considered by HaploCoV, according to this configuration.